General Election Information

 • Disclosure of material interests by Council members

-• Skills and Experience: The role of Council member assumes an interest in supporting the object, values, functions and activities of the University, of governance matters generally, and an understanding of the University's commitment and obligation to comply with all applicable laws, regulations, standards and internal policies including, but not limited to, the University's obligations under work place health and safety and privacy legislation; public and financial reporting; compliance with the conditions of University registration under the Higher Education Standards Framework (Threshold Standards) 2021; and with the Education Services for Overseas Students Act 2000 (ESOS Act).
+• Skills and Experience: The role of Council member requires an interest in supporting the object, values, functions and activities of the University, of governance matters generally, and an understanding of the University's commitment and obligation to comply with all applicable laws, regulations, standards and internal policies.
+This includes, but is not limited to, the University's obligations under work place health and safety and privacy legislation; public and financial reporting; compliance with the conditions of University registration under the Higher Education Standards Framework (Threshold Standards) 2021; and with the Education Services for Overseas Students Act 2000 (ESOS Act).
 The University's compliance obligations are detailed in the University's compliance system.
-The Council is obliged under the UNE Act 1993 to have specific expertise within the Council membership, including (see Section 8C of the UNE Act 1993) having "(a) at least 2 [members] must have financial expertise (as demonstrated by relevant qualifications and by experience in financial management at a senior level in the public or private sector), and (b) at least one [member] must have commercial expertise (as demonstrated by relevant experience at a senior level in the public or private sector)".
-At least two of the Council appointed members of Council are to be UNE Graduates.
-Importantly, all appointed members must have expertise and experience relevant to the functions exercisable by the Council and an appreciation of the object, values, functions and activities of the University.
+If you would like to know more about the Council structure, please refer to the UNE Act 1993.

-• Conduct of Council members: Council members are required to follow the UNE Council Charter, and to observe in meetings, those meeting protocols as outlined in the Council's Standing Orders.
+• Conduct of Council members: Council members are required to follow the UNE Council Charter, and to observe in meetings, those meeting protocols as outlined in the Council Standing Orders.

-• Attendance: UNE Council members are expected to attend Council meetings and retreats (typically seven events per year) and those Council Committee meetings (held in the intervening months between Council meetings) in which they are involved.
-Council meetings are usually held in-person at various locations including Armidale, Tamworth and Sydney.
-Council Members have the option to attend Council Committee meetings via video conference or teleconference if required.
+• Attendance: UNE Council members are expected to attend Council meetings and retreats (typically seven events per year).
+Council meetings are usually held in-person at various locations including Armidale, Tamworth and Sydney but members may attend via Zoom when required.
 Travel bookings and costs associated with travel to and from meetings are covered by the University.
-Details of UNE Council Committees are available here.

 • Preparation & Reports: Reports or papers are circulated prior to meetings and are assumed to be “read” before the meeting.
 Meetings focus on respectful debate and discussions of any issues arising from the report, points of clarification, and confirmation or otherwise of the proposed resolution.
 All meeting papers are provided electronically.

 • Minutes and Email: Regular attention to University Council related emails is important for all Council members.
-Minutes from meetings are distributed to members electronically for comment and for approval.
-For those members who are on the Standing Committee of Council, or member of a Committee, urgent matters for decision may be distributed via email for consideration and/or decision.
+Members are expected to review Minutes from previous meetings for accuracy.
+Urgent matters for decision may be distributed via email for consideration and/or decision.

 • Support, Induction and Professional Development: The UNE Council and its Committees are supported by the University Secretary and the University Secretariat.
 The University Secretariat organises Council Member induction (to get to know Council and the University) and professional development opportunities (to improve skills and knowledge to assist their role on Council).
 The University Secretariat assists Council Members with administration matters including with meeting papers and minutes, travel, accommodation and approved incidental expenses.